kevindwright/cfsummit_2024/README.md

 # CF REST API w/ JWTs (Adobe ColdFusion 2023)

 This project is a simple REST API built with Adobe ColdFusion (2023) implementing JWT/JWE authentication.
+It utilizes new methods in ColdFusion 2023 for interacting with JSON Web Tokens;

+   - createSignedJWT
+   - createEncryptedJWT
+   - verifySignedJWT
+   - verifyEncryptedJWT

 ## Features
 - JWT authentication for secure API access